The D3 Digital Challenge Initiative offers a new way of working to solve complex problems in an innovative way to help make people’s lives better.

 Twelve talented teams were up for the challenge to create an innovative digital solution that keeps women safe.

 On Day 1 of the challenge, teams presented their ideas to a world class panel consisting of survivors, business specialists and entrepreneurs who looked at the viability of the pitch and used their expertise to guide the teams.

 On Day 2, teams received coaching and mentoring on how to sell their concept to a panel of legal, business, media and innovation professionals.
-The Activity Based Working environment at the Office for Digital Government proved to be an inspiring area to facilitate the day's activities.
+The Activity Based Working environment at the ICT and Digital Government proved to be an inspiring area to facilitate the day's activities.

 Finalists will be decided this Thursday 10 December, where teams will pitch their ideas to a panel of judges with the most impressive ideas securing a $15,000 grant.

 D3 Digital Challenge #3 – Keeping Women Safe is now open.

 This challenge is about women and children having the right to feel safe and live without fear of violence.
 Perpetrators of violence are increasingly using technology to facilitate their abuse of women.
 This challenge is looking for teams to develop solutions that can contribute to a happy, healthy and safe environment for women.

 The Challenge aims to create digital solutions that help keep women safe, prevent perpetrators from reoffending and better inform women about the risk that technology can present.